The best way to stop Trump? Flip the House in 2026, then build our majority — by funding long-term organizing in key districts now.

 - Maine: Maine People’s Alliance, Maine Youth Power, Food AND Medicine

-- Michigan: Clean Water Action, Detroit Action, Emgage Action, Oakland Forward Action, Rising Voices, United for Respect
+- Michigan: Clean Water Action, Detroit Action, Emgage Action, Oakland Forward Action

 - Minnesota: Faith in Minnesota Action, Unidos MN